DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 _Ha =>  'students that are an only child are **less happy in life**_

-𝐻1  (1-tailed, <): The parameter of interest, our mean difference between experiment and control groups, is less than zero.
+𝐻1  (1-tailed, <): The mean difference between experiment and control groups, is less than zero (negative).

 __________